 Clean TeQ is committed to being the leader in environmental and ion exchange technology discoveries.
-We know that a part of our success is directly related to our investment in research and development.
+We know that a part of our success is directly related to our ongoing investment in research and development.

 Because of our expertise, innovation, flexibility and emphasis on customer service, Clean TeQ has been selected on multiple occasions to work in cooperation with our clients to develop cutting edge solutions to meet their specific process challenges and needs.
+Furthermore, the Company has been awarded numerous government grants for the specific development and or demonstration of its new technologies.

-FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2008
+FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2009

-Clean TeQ Holdings Limited and Its controlled entities ABN 34 127 457 916
+Clean TeQ Holdings Limited and its controlled entities ABN 34 127 457 916